Stereolithography (SLA)

 Applications

-- Small enclosures and housings
+- Form/fit enclosures and housings

-- Dental and medical models
+- Dental models and surgical guides

 When to Choose Stereolithography (SLA)